-ARM Ischaemia Study
+The ARM Ischaemia Study

 Acute upper limb ischaemia (AULI) is a critical vascular emergency characterised by the abrupt loss of arterial blood flow to the upper extremities.
 Timely revascularisation, ideally within 6 hours, is crucial, especially when motor or sensory dysfunction is present.
 While surgical/endovascular intervention remains the conventional approach, patients with less severe presentations may sometimes respond to medical management alone.

 To date, no randomised controlled trials have compared the treatment methods for patients with acute upper limb ischaemia.
-Effective management of AULI is highly contingent upon assessing the ischemic severity and pinpointing the etiological factors at play.
+Effective management of AULI is highly contingent upon assessing the ischaemia severity and pinpointing the etiological factors at play.
 The European Society for Vascular Surgery (ESVS) 2020 Guidelines recommend conservative management with anticoagulation for certain patients, though this requires careful monitoring to avoid progression.

 Introducing the ARMIES Study

-The full project protocol is available here
+The full project protocol is available here.
+The results of the initial survey are now published here.